Source materials for "Conversations With Crazy Horse" by Bruce Brown

 An Oglala Sioux's account of the Battle of the Little Bighorn

-Imagine it -- Crazy Horse rode into Fort Robinson, Nebraska, on May 6, 1877 at the head of a procession of people and ponies that stretched on for miles, but somehow he managed to escape capture by the American press!
+Imagine it.
+Crazy Horse -- known as Tasunka Witko ("His Horse Is Crazy") to the Sioux -- rode into Fort Robinson, Nebraska, on May 6, 1877 at the head of a procession of people and ponies that stretched on for miles, but somehow he managed to escape capture by the American press!

 It's as if he was never there -- at his own surrender -- but that was typical of Crazy Horse.
 In fact, Crazy Horse is the only great figure in American history who never allowed his soul to be captured, as the Sioux conceived it, meaning he never allowed his image to be captured in life, either by photograph or artist's hand.